 If it’s currently Saturday night into Sunday morning (11pm-2am Pacific Time), you can stream Randophonic live right now.

 If you’re interested in past shows, Randophonic has posted a pile of stuff to its MixCloud page.
-There’s also our podcast archive (click on the show in question and you’ll get a stream or download option).
+There’s also our podcast archive (click on the episode in question to stream it, or if you wish to download it, right-click select “save link as”).

-Randophonic’s Facebook has been getting more active of late.
+Randophonic’s Facebook is mostly up to date.
 Please do like us.
 Not only will it make us feel better but it’s probably the best way to stay on top of day-to-day Randophonic action.

 HOW TO CONTACT US: